-Other books by this author that I've reviewed include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Bourbon Kings, Blood Kiss, The Beast, Blood Vow, The Chosen.
+Other books by this author which I have reviewed include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Avenged, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Bourbon Kings, Blood Kiss, The Beast, Blood Vow, The Chosen

 Thirteenth in The Black Dagger Brotherhood paranormal romance series and revolving around the vampire king and his guards, their mates, and their friends.
 The couple focus is on Trez, iAm, and Selena, a Chosen.
 It’s been nine months, I think, since The King, 12.